Alfonso Pecoraro Scanio

-Alfonso Pecoraro Scanio (born 13 March 1959) is an Italian politician, lawyer and journalist.
-He served as Minister of Agriculture in the second cabinet of Giuliano Amato and as Minister of Environment in the second cabinet of Romano Prodi.
+Alfonso Pecoraro Scanio (born 13 March 1959) is an Italian politician, lawyer, and journalist who was a member of the Chamber of Deputies from 1992 to 2008.
+He also served as Minister of Agriculture in the second government of Giuliano Amato from 2001 to 2001 and as Minister of the Environment in the second government of Romano Prodi from 2006 to 2008.

+Political career
-Born in Salerno, member of the Italian Chamber of Deputies since 1992, Pecoraro Scanio was the leader of the Federation of the Greens, one of the parties making up the ruling coalition in the new Italian government.
-He also served as Minister for Agriculture from 2000 to 2001 in the cabinet of Giuliano Amato.
-He was also one of the candidates as leader of L'Unione for the primary election held on 16 October 2005, finishing in fifth place with 2.2% of national votes.

-Pecoraro Scanio has been accused of populistic and opportunistic behaviour for his position on the major waste disposal problem in Naples, which is part of his electoral region.
+Pecoraro Scanio was born on 13 March 1959 in Salerno.
+In the 1992 Italian general election, he was elected to the Italian Parliament as member of the Chamber of Deputies.
+He was the leader of the Federation of the Greens (FdV), one of the parties making up the ruling coalition in the new Italian government.
+He served as Minister for Agriculture from 2000 to 2001 in the second Amato government.
+He was one of the candidates as leader of The Union for the primary election held on 16 October 2005, finishing in fifth place with 2.2% of national votes.
+He remained a member of the Chamber of Deputies until the 2008 Italian general election lost by the centre-left coalition.
+During his political career, Pecoraro Scanio has been accused of populistic and opportunistic behaviour for his position on the major waste disposal problem in Naples, which is part of his electoral region in Campania.

+Personal life

 Pecoraro Scanio is openly bisexual.
-He has a younger brother, Marco Pecoraro Scanio, who is a former Serie A footballer with such clubs as Inter Milan, Salernitana and Ancona 1905.
-Marco is also a senator for the Green Party, elected in the 2006 election.

-He is now President of the UniVerde Foundation and teaches at both the University of Milan Bicocca and the Tor Vergata University of Rome.
+He has a younger brother, Marco Pecoraro Scanio, who is a former Serie A footballer with such clubs as Inter Milan, Salernitana, and Ancona.
+Pecorario Scanio's brother also joined the Italian Parliament as a member of the Senate of the Republic for the FdV when he was elected in the 2006 Italian election won for The Union.
+Pecoraro Scanio is president of the UniVerde Foundation and teaches at both the University of Milan Bicocca and the Tor Vergata University of Rome.